rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 *	Signed Gift in Kind Contribution Form (required for all gifts)
-*	Deed of Gift (required for manuscript collections that a donor or appraiser values over $5000 and for which the donor wants to claim a taxwrite-off, or collections with any terms, conditions, or restrictions imposed by the donor)
+*	Deed of Gift (required for manuscript collections that a donor or appraiser values over $5000 and for which the donor wants to claim a tax write-off, or collections with any terms, conditions, or restrictions imposed by the donor)

-**NOTE:** For gifts containing only books, the Rose Library only requires a Gift-in-Kind Contribution Form in order to proceed with cataloging, but Emory's department of Development and Alumni Relations (DAR) may require additional paperwork and an appraisal, depending on the value that the donor places on the gift.
-In this case it is DAR's responsibility to pursue documentation beyond the Gift in Kind Contribution Form.
+**NOTE:** For gifts containing only books, the Rose Library only requires a Gift-in-Kind Contribution Form in order to proceed with cataloging, but Emory's department of Advancement and Alumni Engagement (AAE) may require additional paperwork and an appraisal, depending on the value that the donor places on the gift.
+In this case it is AAE's responsibility to pursue documentation beyond the Gift in Kind Contribution Form.

 **Managing Gift Paperwork in Box**

 The Rose Library manages gift paperwork on Box through the [Rose Library Gift in Kind Process folder](https://emory.app.box.com/folder/1957394682).
 This folder is organized into subfolders by process step and then by collecting area.
 The Acquisitions Assistant is responsible for combining paperwork into a single PDF file, moving that file between the Box folders, and tagging appropriate parties for next steps.

 *	**Step 1:** Gifts Received by Acquisitions Assistant

 	*	Curators or Acquisitions Assistant upload preliminary paperwork for prospective acquisitions.
 This could include one pagers, appraisal reports, or Box Notes detailing conversations and negotiations with donors.
 	*	Curators are responsible for procuring the appropriate paperwork from donors.
 	*	All files should follow the naming convention:  "Donor Name_Calendar Year Received," such as "John Doe_2016."
-	*	Once an acquisition has a completed Gift in Kind Contribution Form, and, if necessary, a Deed of Gift, the Acquisitions Assistant moves the paperwork to the folder.
+	*	Once an acquisition has a completed Gift in Kind Contribution Form, and, if necessary, a Deed of Gift, the Acquisitions Assistant moves the paperwork to the step 2 folder.

 *	**Step 2:** Gifts Ready for Acknowledgement by Rose Director

 	*	The Acquisitions Assistant notifies the Accessioning and Collections Manager with a Box tag.
 	*   	If the gift contains manuscript material, the Accessioning and Collections Manager notifies the accessioning team via a Box tag to alert them that the material can now be accessioned.
 	*	At this point, the Accessioning and Collections Manager also moves material to the accessioning and cataloging areas, as needed.
-	*	The Acquisitions Assistant notifies the Administrative Assistant with a Box tag.
+	*	The Acquisitions Assistant notifies the Office Manager with a Box tag.
-	*	The Administrative Assistant drafts an acknowledgement letter and facilitates getting it signed by the Director.
+	*	The Office Manager drafts an acknowledgement letter, requests Director's signature, and mails the letter.
-	*   The Administrative Assistant sends the acknowledgement letter and leaves a note in Box with this information.
+	*   	The Office Manager tags the Acquisition Assistant in Box confirming acknowledgment letter sent.
-	*   At that point, the Acquisitions Assistant moves the documentation to Gifts Ready for DAR Acknowledgment.
+	*   	At this point, the Acquisitions Assistant moves the documentation to the step 3 folder.

-*	**Step 3:** Gifts Ready for DAR Acknowledgment
+*	**Step 3:** Gifts Ready for AAE Acknowledgment

-	*	The Acquisitions Assistant tags the Director and Assistant Director of Development for the Libraries on Box.
+	*	The Acquisitions Assistant tags the Director and Assistant Director of AAE for the Libraries on Box.
-	*	DAR will acknowledge the gift and file a copy of the Gift in Kind in their records.
+	*	AAE will send a gift receipt, log the gift in their database, and file a copy of the Gift-in-Kind Contribution Form in their records.

 At the end of the calendar year, the Acquisitions Assistant moves all completed paperwork in the Step 3 folder for gifts into a new subfolder for the calendar year.

 Unsolicited gifts are documented in the Step 1: Gifts Received by Acquisitions Assistant, usually with a Boxnote, but may be represented with a letter, or other documentation from the donor.
 When creating a Boxnote for an unsolicited gift, include contact information for the donor, the contents of the gift, the physical size of the gift, and the date of arrival.
 The curator must confirm that they would like to accept these gifts prior to moving forward.
-The Acquisitions Assistant is responsible for following up with the donor to obtain proper paperwork and may contact the Administrative Assistant to mail a donor packet to them if the only available contact information is a mailing address.
+The Acquisitions Assistant is responsible for following up with the donor to obtain proper paperwork.

 ### 2.2.3 Financial Appraisal